andreashandel/IDEMAbook/docs/index.md

 The flip-side of extinction is the emergence of a new disease.
 During extinction, infected/pathogen numbers move from a level that can be decently approximated by a deterministic model to numbers so small that it requires a stochastic analysis approach to allow the possibility of extinction.
 During emergence, the new disease starts at zero, then is introduced in modest numbers (possibly only a single introduction) into a new population, and "bounces around" for a while in small numbers.
 If conditions are right (i.e., local reproductive number greater than 1), the disease might take off and spread [@antia03].
 It might eventually reach high enough numbers that a deterministic approximation which focuses on the mean dynamics is warranted.
 Many recent emerging disease outbreak followed that pattern.
 The 2014 Ebola outbreak and 2009 Influenza pandemic reached sufficiently large numbers that a deterministic approach was reasonable, while the 2013 SARS epidemic and previous Ebola outbreaks lead to relatively few cases, so a stochastic modeling and analysis approach is likely more appropriate.

 The next chapter discusses the evolution and emergence of new diseases in more detail, with a focus on drug resistance evolution and emergence.

+## Are stochastic models better?
+After having gone through this chapter and learned that stochastic models allow you to address questions that deterministic models cannot address, you might wonder why we should still use deterministic models at all.
+The main reasons are that deterministic models are generally easier to build, easier to analyze, faster to run on a computer, and importantly, much easier to fit to data.
+Often this simplicity is worth the loss in some level of realism.
+But of course, it depends on the specific scenario and question.
+Recall the example of different maps in a chapter \@ref(idstates).
+The right map depends on the question.
+Similarly, the most appropriate model depends on your question.
+For some questions, stochastic models are needed.
+For others, deterministic models might still be the better choice.

 ##Summary and Cartoon